What is Breast Asymmetry?

 There can also be other causes of breast asymmetry.
 For instance, postural problems (scoliosis), other diseases (breast cancer, Poland’s syndrome or effects of past surgery) and Iatrogenic causes.

 Breast Asymmetry Before and After Gallery

 See more of Dr Craig Rubinstein’s previous breast asymmetry patients in the this patient before and after gallery.

 What are the Techniques for Reducing Breast Asymmetry?

-- Make Both breasts Smaller and symmetric
+- Make both breasts smaller and more symmetrical

-- Make Both breasts Bigger and symmetric
+- Make both breasts bigger and more symmetrical

-Surgical Options for Breast Asymmetry
+Approaches for Breast Asymmetry

-Other Breast Implant Surgeries to change existing implant sizes or remove existing implants
+- Other Breast Implant Surgeries: To change existing implant sizes or remove existing implants

 What is Involved in Planning for Corrective Breast Asymmetry Surgery?